Quantum-coherent mixtures of causal relations: Discussion

-We have experimentally demonstrated the possibility of preparing a quantum-coherent mixture of common-cause and cause-effect relations.
-Our analysis reveals a surprisingly rich set of causal possibilities for even the simple scenario of two temporally-ordered qubits.
-This richness only increases for generalizations of our scenario.
-For instance, for three time-ordered qubits, we can have: a cause-effect relation for each temporally-contiguous pair; a common cause acting on all three; separate common causes acting on each pair; a common cause acting on one temporally-contiguous pair and a cause-effect link for the other; and many other possibilities including probabilistic and physical mixtures of the mechanisms just mentioned.
-Consequently, the problem of classifying the possible causal relations in this case---in particular intrinsically quantum physical mixtures of various relations---is significantly more complex than the one considered here.
+As we progress to studying more complex scenarios, for instance, involving a larger number of systems, we are likely to find an even wider range of types of coherence, resembling the many types of entanglement that arise when more than two parties are involved.
+The problem of classifying the causal possibilities in this case---in particular quantum-coherent mixtures of various relations---is significantly more complex than the one considered here.
 Developing such a classification for an arbitrary number of systems with arbitrary dimensionality constitutes an important pillar in the new research programme that seeks to understand causality in quantum theory.